MaxGogats/maxgogats.github.io/index.md

 My current title is 'Onboarding Engineer' where I design and implement solutions to integrate new clients onto our companies platform.

-## Posts

-*Currently* I am working through the Fast.ai machine learning textbook to learn how machine learning really works.
-I wrote a paper in college about supervised and unsupervised machine learning which was fun to do and sounds really smart and interesting when talked about.
-In reality, it is way simpler than it sounds, mostly about training data and reinforcement learning.

-I do intend to use this website as a place to review my current learnings and hopefully develop some projects to turn me into an employable data professional.

 ## Failed Project Ideas

 **Mousefree Google** -- This project is a chrome extension which uses the number keys rather than the mouse to click on links.
 I like using vim and keyboard shortcuts so I created something to navigate google with instead of using the mouse